kestra-io/docs/content/blogs/2022-11-19-create-data-pipeline-bigquery-google-cloud.md

     destinationTable: "kestra-dev.ETL_demo.transactions_logs"
 ```

-## Event Driven Orchestration ##
+## Event-Driven Orchestration ##

-Kestra also allows you to create dynamic data pipelines that can be triggered based on certain events.
+Kestra also allows you to create dynamic data pipelines that can be triggered based on external events.
 For example, your data pipeline might need to start when a new table is ingested into BigQuery, or when a file is uploaded into a Google Cloud Storage (GCS) bucket.
-Kestra supports these event-driven workflows through its trigger plugins for BigQuery and GCS.
+Kestra supports such event-driven workflows via trigger plugins for BigQuery and GCS.

 ### BigQuery Trigger ###
 The BigQuery [**Trigger**](../plugins/plugin-gcp/triggers/bigquery/io.kestra.plugin.gcp.bigquery.Trigger.md) will check for new data in a specified BigQuery table and, when found, invoke a flow for each new row with loop ([EachSequential](../plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachSequential.md) task).
 Here's how you could set up such a flow: